-LMDC shall facilitate and ensure that the Port Authority and the Foundation will cooperate and engage appropriate consultants to: 1) extract intact and move the entire run of stairs and the "connector plate" at the top of the stairs; 2) store these elements on or in the immediate vicinity of the WTC Site until such time as they can be installed in their permanent locations, if such storage is feasible, and if such storage of any of these elements is not feasible, store those elements at Hangar 17; 3) return and install intact the full run of stairs and a portion of the "connector plate" in the Museum in a central location between the grand staircase and escalator system leading down to bedrock, in a manner that ensures that visitors will be able to view the staircase as they descend down the grand staircase or escalator; 4) provide for meaningful incorporation of the story and significance of the staircase, and, if feasible, including part of the "connector plate," within the "primary narrative" of the Memorial; 5) return a portion of the "connector plate" to the at-grade Memorial Plaza along with interpretive signage in an area dedicated to survivors in proximity to the "Surviving Tree," if feasible; and 6) maintain archival black and white photographic documentation of the staircase and additional photographic and video documentation of the staircase.
+LMDC shall facilitate and ensure that the Port Authority and the Foundation will cooperate and engage appropriate consultants to: 1) extract intact and move the entire run of stairs and the "connector plate" at the top of the stairs; 2) store these elements on or in the immediate vicinity of the WTC Site until such time as they can be installed in their permanent locations, if such storage is feasible, and if such storage of any of these elements is not feasible, store those elements at Hangar 17; 3) return and install intact the full run of stairs and a portion of the "connector plate" in the Museum in a central location between the grand staircase and escalator system leading down to bedrock, in a manner that ensures that visitors will be able to view the staircase as they descend down the grand staircase or escalator; 4) provide for meaningful incorporation of the story and significance of the staircase, and, if feasible, including part of the "connector plate" to the at-grade Memorial Plaza along with interpretive signage in an area dedicated to survivors in proximity to the "Surviving Tree," if feasible; and 6) maintain archival black and white photographic documentation of the staircase.

-Consistent with the Final Plan, the Port Authority and the Foundation continued to work into 2008 with SHPO and LMEPF to develop the methodology for the move of the Vesey Street stair remnant.
+Consistent with the Final Plan, the Port Authority and the Foundation continued to work in the first half of 2008 with SHPO and LMEPF to develop the methodology for the move of the Vesey Street stair remnant.
 In January 2008 construction workers began removing the bulkhead and the rest of the structure surrounding the stairs and constructing a steel framework to support the stairway.
 The connector plate was extracted and transferred to a temporary storage location nearby.
 On Sunday, March 9, 2008, the full run of stairs, along with its supportive bracing, was moved from its original location on the Tower 2 site about 200 feet north and west to sit in the bed of Vesey Street opposite the plaza at 7 World Trade Center.
-Planning efforts continued in anticipation to move the stairs to the Memorial Quadrant of the WTC Site where it could be kept for eventual inclusion in the Memorial Museum.
+On July 18, 2008, it was then lowered to a temporary location at bedrock level within the footprint of the site.
+The final move of the Vesey Street stair remnant was on December 11, 2008, when it was placed in its permanent location within the Memorial Museum site.